 - Footprint: 43″ by 52″.
 A lift configured for a 48″ rise is 100″ high when not being moved.

 - Controls: Hand held control with up and down buttons.
 Attached by a tether so either a rider or non-rider can operate it.
-Wireless controllers are also an option.
+Wireless controllers are also a popular option.

 - Safety Features: Auto break on cable drum.
-Auto stop switch at top.
+Adjustable auto stop switch at top.
+Auto stop switch at bottom.